Experimental-Numerical Correlation of a Multi-Body Model for Comfort Analysis of a Heavy Truck 2020-01-0768

 In automotive market, today more than in the past, it is very important to reduce time to market and, mostly, developing costs before the final production start.
-Ideally, bench and the on-road tests can be replaced by multi-body studies because virtual approach guarantees test conditions very close to reality and it is able to exactly replicate the standard procedures.
-Approval authorities are starting to look at simulations to release homologation certificates.
+Ideally, bench and on-road tests can be replaced by multi-body studies because virtual approach guarantees test conditions very close to reality and it is able to exactly replicate the standard procedures.
 Therefore, today, it is essential to create very reliable models, able to forecast the vehicle behavior on every road condition (including uneven surfaces).